john-breton/COMP3005/README.md

 ## Possible TODOs
 - ReportPanel
-- After checkout, the system should check the stock of a book to see if more should be ordered adn print a message to the terminal saying "Emailing *publisher* to order # of new books"
+- After checkout, the system should check the stock of a book to see if more should be ordered adn print a message to the terminal saying "Emailing *publisher* to order # of new books"; probably need to implement report screen first
 - ToolTipText
 - Make it possible for the user to "copy and paste" order confirmation label (so they can copy their order number), might need JTextPane instead of JLabel
 - Add an edit order screen to update order status only